 Email traffic converts better than both social and search traffic

-4.24% of email traffic leads to purchases, whereas only 2.49% of search traffic and 0.59% of social traffic does the same.
+4.24% of email traffic leads to purchases, whereas only 2.49% of search traffic and 0.59% of social traffic do the same.
 This makes sense as email subscribers are usually much further down the sales funnel and are more likely to have been through a lead nurturing process.
 (The American Genius)

 93% of marketers say email is their top content distribution channel